David-abu/DAX-Series/README.md

 This project helps you to understand basic DAX calculations and terminologies.
 The Youtube step by step link is https://bit.ly/DAX_Series

-These are the links to the Videos
+These are the links to the YouTube Playlists

 1. Introduction to DAX in Power BI

 https://www.youtube.com/watch?v=5EtP447LbPs